ibm-cloud-docs/EventStreams/index.md

       c.
 Name your topic.

      The sample application is configured to connect to topic `kafka-java-console-sample-topic`.
-If the topic does not exist, it will be created when the application is started.
+If the topic does not exist, it is created when the application is started.
      {: important}

      d.
 Observe the defaults set in the rest of the topic creation, click **Next** and then **Create topic**.